 Let’s look at the change.
-Now, the a solution to a problem is, say something fairly commodity-like, like coffee, which is a solution to a lack-of-caffeine problem, then you can also think through… Let’s think of all the different ways that you can solve the caffeine problem: there’s caffeine pills, there’s tea, there’s coffee, and if you drill down, even in coffee, you realize there’s a whole bunch of different way to solve that same problem.
+Now, the solution to a problem is, say something fairly commodity-like, like coffee.
+Which is a solution to a lack-of-caffeine problem.
+Then you can also think through… Let’s think of all the different ways that you can solve the caffeine problem: there are caffeine pills, there’s tea, there’s coffee, and if you drill down, even in coffee, you realize there’s a whole bunch of different way to solve that same problem.

-So, here in New England, where I live, we’ve got Dunkin’ Donuts, which exists around the idea that you’re always moving, so, let’s make sure that it’s built, that whole experience is built to be fast.
+So, here in New England, where I live, we’ve got Dunkin’ Donuts, which exists around the idea that you’re always moving.
+So, let’s make sure that whole experience is built to be fast.
 You’ve got Starbucks, which is built on their idea of a third space.
 You’ve got craft coffee places, like Stumptown Roasters, or here in Boston, we’ve got George Howell.
 These are, these are companies who are solving that problem with a different idea, about how can we raise the quality of every step of the process of making coffee.

-So, when this translates to you or to your business, that’s really the first step, is look at each of those pieces and think about how can I make them mine?
-The second thing to realize is that it’s how you combine them, how you combine them that creates that difference, that uniqueness to you, what you do, what your message is, or what your brand is.
+So, when this translates to you or to your business, that’s really the first step.
+It’s to look at each of those pieces and think about how can I make them mine?
+The second thing to realize is that it’s how you combine them that creates that difference.
+That’s the uniqueness to you, what you do, what your message is, or what your brand is.
 And sometimes, it’s true, that these individual elements are not that remarkable.
 In fact, you can think that there’s probably only, at heart, a certain set number of problems in the world.
 There are fundamental problems in the world.

-There are probably a fundamental set of core idea and beliefs, but those sets and changes, too, but those sets are fairly limited.
-Even if they’re giant, they are going to be limited, and this is where the math comes in.
-If you take one thing from a limited but large set, and you match it with another thing from a limited but large set, and a third thing from a limited but large set, you get factorials.
-In other words, you get this one thing multiplied by another thing, multiplied by another thing, which means that the possibility of combinations from all of those limited but large sets is mathematically pretty close to unique.
+There are probably a fundamental set of core idea and beliefs, but those sets are fairly limited.
+Even if they’re giant, they are going to be limited.
+And this is where the math comes in.
+If you take one thing from a limited but large set, and you match it with another thing from a limited but large set.
+And a third thing from a limited but large set, you get factorials.
+In other words, you get this one thing multiplied by another thing, multiplied by another thing.
+Which means that the possibility of combinations from all of those limited but large sets is mathematically pretty close to unique.

 Now, you can say to me, “oh, but Tamsen, I’m looking at all, I’ve got all my pieces, and they’re still just not that different.
 There’s other people who can say they solve the same problem and they have some of the same approaches, and it’s all based on a very similar idea.”
 This is where you go to the story that leads you to these individual pieces.

 What is the history of your company?
 What’s your life story?
 What are the reasons why you have that idea?
-What are the reasons that you are drawn to solve those problems?
-What discoveries did you make that allowed you to develop the solutions that you have?
+What are the reasons that draw you to solve those problems?
+Did you make discoveries that allowed you to develop the solutions that you have?
 That story can make an idea, or a message that might seem similar, incredibly different.
-Don’t discount that, how you come up with your Red Thread, how it got produced.
+Don’t discount that, how you come up with your Red Thread, how you produced it.
 No matter what else might be the same, that is always going to be unique.